Choosing the Right Healthcare Degree for You

 Once you have chosen the program that best interests you, be sure and commit the time and effort it will take to complete the degree.
 Learning about healthcare will start you down the path to a rewarding and profitable career taking care of people.

-Dr. Carmen Herbel Spears has nearly 30 years of experience in nursing and healthcare management and 10 years in nursing education.
+About the Author Dr. Carmen Herbel Spears has nearly 30 years of experience in nursing and healthcare management and 10 years in nursing education.
 Her experience in healthcare management includes home health, hospital and critical care management, and leadership.
 Dr. Spears excels in healthcare financial management curriculum development and has been recognized nationally for her excellence in healthcare delivery.
 She enjoys working with the next generation of healthcare professionals.